 Companies House Service Design

-From an intial service design workshop at Cardiff University Business School, we were commissioned to support Companies House in the research and creation of primary personas.
-Our qualitative approach to research would provide the in-house Customer In-sight team with a series of persona observations, giving them valuable information that will help them deliver a more user centred digital service.
+From an intial service design workshop at Cardiff University Business School, I was commissioned to support Companies House in the research and creation of primary personas.
+My qualitative approach to research would provide the in-house Customer In-sight team with a series of persona observations, giving them valuable information that will help them deliver a more user centred digital service.

-In order for the persona suite to provide the right kind of insights, we proposed to gather the following information:
+In order for the persona suite to provide the right kind of insights, I proposed to gather the following information: